Hurricane Season for Outer Banks North Carolina 2022

 For the most part, you shouldn’t be overly concerned with having your vacation cut short by a hurricane.
 On average about one tropical depression impacts the area a year, and several years can go by without any hurricanes making landfall in eastern North Carolina.

-The good news is that hurricanes and tropical depressions are typically very slow-moving and normally form a thousand or so miles away from North Carolina’s coast.
+The good news is that hurricanes are typically very slow-moving and normally form a thousand or so miles away from North Carolina’s coast.
 This means that you’ll likely have plenty of notice if and when a storm is coming so that you can evacuate the area long before the storm arrives.

 Many Outer Banks vacation rental providers offer vacation insurance, which will reimburse you for some or all of the money you spent on lodging if a named storm makes landfall on the Outer Banks.